Lumbar Radiculopathy ( Sciatica )

 If physical therapy and a trial of NSAIDs do not help, MRI will be ordered.
 If the symptom correlates with the MRI finding, interventional procedures can be offered.
 These are x-ray-guided (non-surgical) procedures that could result in pain relief and functional recovery.
 These procedures are performed in an office setting.

 The effect of an epidural injection may last several weeks to several months.
 If the symptom(s) return, such treatment could be repeated.
 There is no indication for long-term use of narcotic medications for lumbar radiculopathy.

-Persistent pain, bowel and bladder dysfunction, progressive weakness and frequent falls despite conservative care are among the indications for surgery.
-A careful risk assessment should be done by a primary care physician, spine surgeon and the patient before considering surgery.
-In most cases, the patient would benefit from laminectomy, discectomy, foraminotomy and in some cases spinal fusion.
-Surgery takes a few hours to complete, with a short course of inpatient hospitalization and a few weeks of outpatient rehabilitation after discharge from the hospital.
+Persistent pain, bowel and bladder dysfunction, progressive weakness, and frequent falls despite conservative care are among the indications for surgery.
+A careful risk assessment should be done by a primary care physician, spine surgeon, and the patient before considering surgery.
+In most cases, the patient would benefit from laminectomy, discectomy, foraminotomy, and in some cases spinal fusion.
+The surgery takes a few hours to complete, with a short course of inpatient hospitalization and a few weeks of outpatient rehabilitation after discharge from the hospital.
 Fusion is indicated if there is spine instability.
 Fusion has a longer course of recovery.